Brown Eyed Girls: 2009–2010: Sound G, Japanese debut and solo activities

 Aside from their group and solo activities, Brown Eyed Girls also took part in variety shows and sitcoms.
 Ga-in appeared on We Got Married with 2AM's Jo Kwon beginning in September 2009.
 The couple was very popular in Korea and still is one of the most recognized virtual couples in the country.
 Their virtual marriage came to an end after 15 months in January 2011.
-She made her acting debut as the female lead 'Gaumji' in the MBC daily sitcom 'All My Love'.
+She made her acting debut as the female lead Gaumji in the MBC daily sitcom All My Love.
 However, owing to scheduling conflicts, her role in the sitcom ended in May 2011.
 Narsha has appeared on Invincible Youth (also known as G7) since October 2009.
 She is known on the show as "Sung In Dol" (Adult idol) due to her age difference with the other cast members and her funny, but naughty reactions on the show.
-She was also one of the fixed cast members in SBS's variety show 'Heroes'.
-In April 2010, she DJed on "Pump up the Volume" on KBS Cool FM.
+She was also one of the fixed cast members in SBS's variety show Heroes.
+In April 2010, she DJed on Volume Up on KBS Cool FM.
 Due to Brown Eyed Girls' overseas promotions Narsha decided to leave the show, with her last broadcast on December 28, 2010.
 The group ended the year with a concert entitled "Hot Winter Party" held in the Ax-Korea Hall in Seoul.